Get peace of mind for your Balinese getaway.

 Bali travel insurance won’t cover you if:

 - You ignore a government warning.
 If you travel to an area or region that the US government has warned against visiting, your policy may not provide coverage.
-Check the State Department’s Bureau of Consular Affairs website for any travel advisories that may apply.

 - You’re drunk.
 Bali has a reputation as a popular party destination, but travel insurers will not cover you for any claims that arise because you’re under the influence of alcohol or drugs.
 So if you’ve polished off one too many Bintangs and then wander out into traffic without looking, don’t expect your policy to cover your medical bills.